AS THE banned Iceland advert has us hooked on orangutans this Christmas, where can you still see these amazing animals?

 The forest is filled with other rare species including Proboscis monkeys, the pygmy elephant and the clouded leopard.
 There’s also the secretive sun bear, gibbons, maroon langur, a yellow-throated martin, colugos, flying squirrels, Malay civets, wild banteng and much more.

-Meanwhile back in Britain, despite the ban, the ad has been watched 5,600,000 times on YouTube.
+Meanwhile back in Britain, despite the banned ad, it’s been watched 5,600,000 times on YouTube.

 The cartoon sees Rang-tan living in the bedroom of a young girl because his home has been destroyed by major deforestation due to palm oil trees, which are native to West Africa.
 Palm oil goes in hundreds of everyday foods, products and detergents including peanut butter, candles and toothpaste.

 The commercial was pulled as it was considered “too political” due to its connections with NGO Greenpeace.